information

 Please prepare for your inspections by ensuring safe access for inspectors.
 This includes following all applicable Oregon OSHA safety requirements for concerns such as fall protection, ladder and scaffold installation, ventilation, electrical hazards, and excavation.

-Pre-construction meetings are encouraged and for some projects, may be mandatory.
-The meetings can be formal, with a large group made up of the project team, City inspection, and interagency partner staff.
+Pre-construction meetings are encouraged and, for some projects, may be mandatory.
+These meetings are included in the cost of your permit, so there's no additional cost.
+The meetings can be formal, with a large group made up of the project team, City inspector, and interagency partner staff.
 Or, they can be one-on-one with the area inspector.

 Pre-construction meetings provide you with information specific to your project approval.
 Schedule a pre-construction meeting by calling Commercial Inspections.